 from Safari users.
 The company also agreed to other privacy-related conditions.
 Among others, PointRoll will issue a public statement that its data-collection from Safari users was “not

-them to opt out.
+advertising and allow them to opt out.
 The company also will maintain a “remove all cookies” link on its home page for at least two years.
 The attorneys who sued the company will receive

-no-tracking settings.
+circumventing Safari's no-tracking settings.
 Doing so allowed the companies to serve ads to Web users, based on their activity across sites.
 None of the companies facing suit for the so-called

 The consumers have appealed

 that decision to the 3rd Circuit Court of Appeals.
 Google, Vibrant